quakelive-server-standards/quakelive-server-standards/mappools/standard/duel/README.md

-# Standard Caputure The Flag map pool
+# Standard Duel map pool

 There are still level shots missing.
 If you know how to extract these from the original Quake Live dedicated server installation, you can help [here](https://github.com/quakelive-server-standards/quakelive-server-standards/issues/21).